Chatter Back End

 apt

-was not the latest version and was incompatible with our solution, which requires Go version 1.18 or later. -
+may not be the latest version and may be incompatible with our solution, which requires Go version 1.18 or later. -

 Go to Go’s download and install page.